tahiri-lab/aPhyloGeo/README.md

 # Example

 ## Description
 We selected only 5 of 38 lineages with regional characteristics for further study (see Koshkarov et al., 2022).
-Based on location information, complete nucleotide sequencing data for these 5 lineages was collected from the [NCBI Virus website] (https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
+Based on location information, complete nucleotide sequencing data for these 5 lineages was collected from the [NCBI Virus website](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/).
 In the case of the availability of multiple sequencing results for the same lineage in the same country, we selected the sequence whose collection date was closest to the earliest date presented.
 If there are several sequencing results for the same country on the same date, the sequence with the least number of ambiguous characters (N per nucleotide) is selected.

 ![](./img/Fig2.png)